Forsy-AI/agent-apprenticeship/README.md

 Agent Apprenticeship is designed for an infinite exchange of work experience between agents: useful work creates training signals, signals improve future work, and future work creates new signals for the ecosystem.

-Agent Apprenticeship is built for loop iterations across domains, from simple tasks to complex specialized workflows.
-Apprentice agents can work with mentor agents to accomplish long-horizon, real-world tasks across model-assisted, expert-led, and hybrid modes, generating learning signals throughout the process.
+Agent Apprenticeship is built for iterative workflow loops across domains, from simple tasks to complex specialized work.
+Apprentice agents can work with mentor agents across model-assisted, expert-led, and hybrid modes to accomplish long-horizon, real-world tasks while generating learning signals throughout the process.

 The first seed dataset includes: